MPGD-Group-B/Prototype/ReadME.txt

-The goal of the game is to collect as many pickups (nuclear waste) as possible.
+You are a sea scientist and the goal of the game is to collect pickups (nuclear waste) to save the ocean.
-In this prototype, the game does not have a winning condition yet, but it will be added in the final game.

-You will die and respawn to the starting point if you fall from the platform or touches the enemies.
+You will die and respawn to the check point if you fall from the platform or touches the enemies.
-The red ball enemy will chase you if you are inside its sight range.
-Use crouch to stealth and avoid its detection.
+Be careful, jelly fish and sharks are mutated creatures that might kill you.
+Use crouch to hide yourself from the shark.

 To control the player:
 W: forward